Herb-Wright/herbies-thoughts/posts/overfitting_is_fine/index.md

 ![](doubledescent2.png)

-A new narrative was starting to develop: after a certain "interpolation threshold", you should just keep making your network bigger to get better performance.
+A new narrative is starting to develop: after a certain "interpolation threshold", you should just keep making your network bigger to get better performance.
 In other words, in the modern regime, *scaling* gives you more generalization.
 But the story doesn't end here.
 As Ben Recht [points out in his blog](https://www.argmin.net/p/overfitting-to-theories-of-overfitting), You don't *always* see double descent.
 Sometimes test error just looks like a monotonically decreasing function—AKA single descent.
 This brings us to something that I've already hinted at: neural scaling laws.

 ## 3 Neural Scaling Laws